 Museum of Underwater Archaeology /Castle of St. Peter

-The Castle of St. Peter in Bodrum is a large dominating waterfront castle built in the 1400’s by the Knights of Rhodes (Hospitaller of Rhodes).
-It. has a stunning viewpoint at the tip of a peninsula with panoramic views of aqua marine waters and mountains and it’s reputation definitely makes it a ”must see”.
+This Archaeologous private guided tour of the Museum of Underwater Archaeology is a 'must see'.
+When in Bodrum, Turkey you'll visit the Castle of St. Peter, the large dominating waterfront castle built in the 1400’s by the Knights of Rhodes (Hospitaller of Rhodes).
+It has a stunning panoramic view at the tip of a peninsula of aqua marine waters and mountains.
+Book with Archaeologous for your private guided tour.

 FYI: The castle actually gave Bodrum its modern name: it was known as Petronium ("Peter's"), which became Bodrum (cellar, dungeon) in Turkish.

 Renovations of the castle and surrounding waters started in the 1960’s.
 The treasures found from this renovation were amassed and the Museum of Underwater Archaeology was created in l986.